ropensci/cffr/README.md

 workflows.

-This basic example shows how to create a `cff` object (see `?cff` for more info).
+This basic example shows how to create a `cff` object (see `?cff` for more information).
 In this case, we are creating a `cff` object from the metadata of the **rmarkdown** package:

 ``` r